 She burst into tears and ran to get my dad, who was helping my brother set up a new TV.
 I told him the same thing I’d told my mom.
 For the next eight hours, we talked through everything.
 They kept saying they felt like they were losing me—that their child was dying.

 In the days that followed, I watched my parents mourn the death of who they thought I was.
 Finally, my oldest brother, Sean, who is an oncologist, helped them move past their grief.
 He deals with sick children every day, and he assured them I wasn’t dying or going anywhere.

 Even though they couldn’t fully embrace what was happening at first, in time they realized I would still be me.

 As difficult as it was for them to understand, my parents were abundantly clear from the start that they loved me and nothing would break our family apart.
 Even though they couldn’t fully embrace what was happening at first, in time they realized I would still be me.

 I now consider every Christmas since 2011 to be a real Christmas.
 I’ve been able to live my truth and fully experience the joy of the holidays.
 I think this has made each subsequent Christmas better for the rest of my family, too.
 I’m no longer receiving shirts and ties as gifts.

 Sarah McBride is the National Press Secretary at the Human Rights Campaign, the nation's largest LGBTQ civil rights organization.
-She is the author of the forthcoming book, Tomorrow Will Be Different: Love, Loss, and the Fight for Trans Equality.
+She is the author of Tomorrow Will Be Different: Love, Loss, and the Fight for Trans Equality.